-A very compact editor is available on the system for editing files: edit.
+A very compact editor with WordStar command keystrokes is available on the system for editing files: edit.
 If you start edit without giving it a file name to open, it will display its help screen, showing all supported keystrokes.

 Limiting Access